Rupasr1i/Instagram-analysis-with-SQL/README.md

-# Instagram-analysis-with-SQL-and-POWER-BI-
+# Instagram-analysis-with-SQL

 This GitHub repository contains an analysis of Instagram data with various categories and tables.
-The project includes SQL queries to answer specific questions and the creation of a Power BI dashboard for visualization.
+The project includes SQL queries to answer specific questions.

 ## Introduction

 In this project, I explore Instagram data to gain insights and answer specific questions using SQL queries.
-Additionally, I create a Power BI dashboard for visualizing the data.
 This README provides an overview of the project's components and how to use them.

 ## Data